louthy/language-ext/README.md

 ### Option monad - gasp!
 Not the M word!

 I know, it's that damn monad word again.
 They're actually not scary at all, and damn useful.
 But if you couldn't care less (or _could_ care less, for my American friends), it won't stop you taking advantage of the `Option<T>` type.
 However, `Option<T>` type also implements `Select` and `SelectMany` and is therefore monadic.
-That means it can be use in LINQ expressions, but it means mich more also.
+That means it can be use in LINQ expressions, but it means much more also.

 ```C#
     Option<int> two = Some(2);